misterseyiayeni/image-classification-service/README.md

 - **Maintainable**: Modular design with clear separation of concerns.

 This makes ICS ideal for use cases such as content moderation, product tagging, visual search, and automated metadata generation.

 ---

+## 🎯 Target Customers and Use Cases

+The **Image Classification Service (ICS)** is designed for organizations that need scalable, reliable, and automated image classification with built‑in monitoring and alerting.
+Its flexibility makes it applicable across multiple industries.
+Below are some target customers and use cases useful for hitting the ground running:

+### Target Customers
+- **Banks & Financial Institutions**
+  - Security and compliance teams needing automated document and ID verification.
+  - Fraud detection units monitoring ATM or branch camera feeds for suspicious activity.
+- **Educational Institutions (Middle & Elementary Schools)**
+  - School administrators managing digital learning platforms with automated content moderation.
+  - Safety officers monitoring campus camera feeds for restricted items or unsafe situations.
+- **E‑commerce & Retail**
+  - Product catalog teams automating image tagging for faster product onboarding.
+  - Quality control teams detecting incorrect or low‑quality product images.
+- **Transportation & Logistics**
+  - Fleet managers classifying vehicle images for maintenance tracking.
+  - Automated damage detection for shipments.
+- **Healthcare Providers**
+  - Medical imaging teams classifying scans for triage or routing to specialists.
+  - Patient intake systems verifying uploaded documents or images.

+### Example Use Cases
+1. **Bank Security Monitoring**
+   A bank integrates ICS with its security camera snapshots.
+Low‑confidence or anomalous classifications (e.g., detecting objects that should not be present) trigger an **SNS alert** to the security team in real time.

+2. **School Content Moderation**
+   A middle school uses ICS to automatically scan and classify images uploaded to its learning management system.
+Any image flagged as inappropriate or below the confidence threshold is quarantined and an alert is sent to the school’s IT administrator.

+3. **E‑commerce Product Tagging**
+   An online retailer uploads new product images to S3.
+ICS classifies them into categories (e.g., “bicycle” vs. “motorcycle”) and tags them automatically, reducing manual cataloging time.

+4. **Logistics Damage Detection**
+   A shipping company photographs packages at each checkpoint.
+ICS classifies the images and flags any that appear damaged, sending alerts to operations for immediate action.

+---